Performs a Bayesian multiple linear regression of Y on X.

 b_l + e,$$ where the elements of \(e\) are i.i.d. normal

-with zero mean and variance residual_variance
+with zero mean and variance residual_variance, and the sum

 \(\sum_l b_l\) is a vector of p effects to be estimated.
 The